iterati/iterati.github.io/vectr.md

 Under normal operations:

 * Hold less than 2 seconds - Wakes on release.
 * Hold between 2 and 4 seconds - Switches bundles and wakes on release.
-Flashes white at 2 seconds.
+Flashes magenta at 2 seconds.
 * Hold 4 seconds or more - Locks and turns off light on release.
 Flashes red at 4 seconds.

 If light lock is enabled: